klepo/ssimrenderer/README.md

 Downloading
 -----------
-The SSIM Renderer library can be further redistributed under the terms of the the LGPL version 3 open source license.
+The SSIM Renderer library can be further redistributed under the terms of the LGPL version 3 open source license.
 The library can be obtained from the following location:
 <http://www.fit.vutbr.cz/research/prod/?id=458>